undergrad-partner-school

 Main Student Body

-There was a total of 4,491 students pursuing undergraduate degrees, including 143 international students.
+There was a total of 4,491 students working towards bachelor's degrees, including 143 international students.

 Student Population Gender Ratio

-The student body is coeducational, with 917 male and 1,197 female full-time students in 2021, which is indicative of the importance this institution places on gender equality.
-This school had 79 full-time graduate male and 133 full-time graduate female students at this school.
+The student body is coeducational, with 917 male and 1,197 female full-time students in 2021.
+79 full-time graduate men and 133 full-time graduate women attended this school.

 Student Population Diversity

 This school had 115 Asian students and 2,765 Afro-American students in 2021.
-384 students at this school declared as Hispanic/Latino and 81 as multirace.
-The school also had 4 students who declared as Native Hawaiian or other Pacific Islander, and 7 American Indian or Alaska Native students.
+384 undergrads at this school identified as Hispanic/Latino and 81 identified with more than one race.
+The school also had 4 students who identified as Native Hawaiian or other Pacific Islander, and 7 American Indian or Alaska Native students.
 There were also 753 students whose ethnicity is unknown.

 Cost